CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ## Introduction

-Agendum is a task manager for the user to manage their schedules and todo tasks via keyboard commands.
+Agendum is a task manager for busy users to manage their schedules and tasks via keyboard commands.
 It is a Java desktop application that has a **GUI** implemented with JavaFX.

 This guide describes the design and implementation of Agendum.
-It will help developers understand how Agendum works and how they can further contribute to its development.
-We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.
+It will help developers (like you) understand how Agendum works and how to further contribute to its development.
+We have organized this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.

 ## Setting up